 Let the mixture cool in the bowl for a couple of minutes.

-The quiche is best eaten cold but can also be served hot.
+The quiche is best eaten at room temperature but can also be served warm.